Altum Angelfish: A Comprehensive Guide to Care and Requirements

 Description

-The basic body coloring varies from greenish-gray to olive drab with silvery glitter, and the back has a brownish-olive tint.
-There are four main lateral stripes on the body.
-Their color changes depending on the fish’s mood and behavior, and it can be saturated black, black-brown, or gray.
-The first stripe overpasses the fish’s eye, the second one starts from the short dorsal rays and ends near the anal fin beginning, the third one – from the top of the dorsal to the anal fin top, the fourth one starts at the beginning of the caudal fin.
+The altum’s base coloring varies from greenish-gray to olive drab, accented by a silvery sheen that reflects light, giving them a nearly metallic glow.
+Their back carries a subtle brownish-olive tone, deepening their natural camouflage.
+Along their body, four distinct lateral stripes run vertically, shifting in color depending on the fish’s mood and surroundings—ranging from intense black to soft gray.
+The first stripe stretches across their eye, while the second begins at the short dorsal rays and runs down near the anal fin.
+The third stripe arches from the top of the dorsal fin to the end of the anal fin, and the fourth marks the base of the caudal fin.

 CharacteristicDescription